Top 20 Hawaii Snorkeling Spots

 Lawai Beach

-Lawai Beach is also known as “Beach House Beach” because it’s right next to a restaurant that overlooks the bay.
-During the late spring and summer months, Lawai Beach is an ideal place for beginner snorkelers and families who are looking for some fun in the sun.
-Snorkeling at Lawai Beach is easy and convenient.
+Lawai Beach is also known as “Beach House Beach” since it’s right next to a restaurant that overlooks the bay.
+During the late spring and summer months, Lawai Beach is a great place for new snorkelers and families who are looking to have some fun in the sun.
+Snorkeling at Lawai Beach is easy, fun, and convenient.

-Water entry is by way of the sandy beach, so there’s no need to wear water shoes.
-Watch out for rocks as you enter the water though, and put on your snorkel flippers upon entry.
+Entry to the water here is by way of the sandy beach, so there’s no need to wear water shoes.
+Watch out for rocks as you enter the water though, and put on your flippers once you get in.
 The best place to snorkel at Lawai Beach is in the small bay that’s between the beach and the protected reef.
-As you reach the reef, the water clarity improves, and you will see the reef come alive.
+As you reach the reef, the water clarity improves, and you will see the reef come to life.
 A favorite spot to snorkel is along the rocks that are below the restaurant.
-The ocean depths here range from 3 to 16 feet.
-Although it feels like a protected area, always remember to never turn your back on the ocean.
+The depths here range from 3 to 16 feet.
+Although it is a safe spot to swim, always remember to never turn your back on the ocean.

 Snorkelers at Lawai Beach will see lots of vibrant reef fish.
-There are spotted boxfish, damselfish, goatfish, butterflyfish, groupers, Moorish idol, crocodile needlefish, many types of triggerfish and tang, wrasse and more.
-If you search near the ocean bed, look for blue rice and cauliflower coral.
+There are spotted boxfish, damselfish, goatfish, butterflyfish, groupers, Moorish idols, crocodile needlefish, many types of triggerfish and tang, wrasses and more.
+If you search near the ocean bed, look out for blue rice and cauliflower coral.
 This is where you can spot sea cucumbers and sea urchins.
-Be very careful not to step on the reef as it’s sharp and extremely fragile.
+Be very careful not to step on the reef as it is sharp and extremely fragile.

 View More about Lawai Beach